Tamplier2911/ClothesStore/README.md

 # ClothesStore

-"Clothes Store" is a online cloth shop.
+"Clothes Store" is a online clothes shop.
 Created by Artem Nikolaiev for React, HTML, CSS and SASS Study purposes.